AaronGullickson/nyc_contracts/docs/codebook_contracts.md

 ## patronage
 A dummy variable indicating whether a discretionary contract was given by a NY City council member to an organization in his/her own district
-	1 = contract given to an organization in a member‚Äôs own district
+	1 = contract given to an organization in a member’s own district

 ## adjacent
 A dummy variable indicating whether a contract was given by an NY City council member to an organization in a district geographically adjacent to the district s/he represents
-	1 = contract given to organization in an adjacent district to member‚Äôs district
+	1 = contract given to organization in an adjacent district to member’s district

 ## contractno